mrdoob/three.js/threejs/lessons/threejs-textures.md

 * `THREE.ClampToEdgeWrapping`

-   The last pixel on each edge is repeated forever
+   the last pixel on each edge is repeated forever

 * `THREE.RepeatWrapping`

-   The texture is repeated
+   the texture is repeated

 * `THREE.MirroredRepeatWrapping`

-   The texture is mirrored and repeated.
+   the texture is mirrored and repeated

 For example to turn on wrapping in both directions: